Automatically Sync with Garmin Connect

 Disable the "Activities" permission under Strava in Garmin Connect.

 How to manually upload an activity file to Strava:

 Upload activities directly to Strava from your hard-drive mountable Garmin devices.
-Browse to the Activities folder on your connected device and select the files that you'd like to add.
+Browse to the Activities folder on your connected device and select the files you'd like to add.
 Note that this option is not available for devices that use the ANT+ agent.
 Alternatively, you can export files from Garmin Connect.
-Visit strava.com/upload/select and click Choose file.
+Visit strava.com/upload/select and click Choose File.

 What do I do if Garmin data is not Syncing to Strava?

 We experience occasional delays when syncing from Garmin's side, especially during peak upload times.
 You can check whether Garmin Sync is working by checking out their status page and referring to the "Strava" status (6th from the bottom).
 The Strava status page also displays uploads from Garmin Connect.

 If you've recently connected your Garmin account to Strava: